fernando-acosta/Fiona/README.md

 The Fiona computer program will enable us to construct a dataset to answer questions like: how long it will take to bring back up the power grid?
 What regions take more time to connect?
 The dataset will be constructed by running the script on a recurring basis.
 For now, the run will be performed manually, but eventually a server could be used to run the script automatically.

 ## Data source
+### Luma Energy Website
 This the webpage being scraped: https://miluma.lumapr.com/outages/clientsWithoutService.
 It presents real time data on the effect of power outages in the different regions of Puerto Rico.
 See the following example:

 <p align="center">
 <img src="https://github.com/fernando-acosta/Fiona/blob/b43114aec5037c1cba61c27e64d3c81c2faa3af0/Pictures/luma.png"/>
 </p>

+### Power Outages USA Website
+Due to the recent event, Luma Energy stopped reporting detailed information about the outage.
+However, Power Outages USA developed an estimating procedure estimating based on the available information.
+We will use this information until Luma starts reporting accurate data again.
+This is the webpage that it is being scrapped: https://poweroutage.us/area/state/puerto%20rico.